mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

     Bad IHC terminal output.

-During the IHC, each cell gets an logical attribute, that defines if it should be calulated as usual, deactivated/blanked or used for interpolation between meshes.
+During the IHC, each cell gets an logical attribute, that defines if it should be calculated as usual, deactivated/blanked or used for interpolation between meshes.
-The basic principle of IHC is to allways use the smaller cell and blank the bigger one.
+The basic principle of IHC is to always use the smaller cell and blank the bigger one.
 If you look at the cells of a farfield mesh that lie behind a body, there are no smaller cells to pick.
 This means, they must be blanked by a different condition.
-This condition is something like: "If a patch of cells is completly surrounded by interpolation cells, the whole patch can be blanked".
+This condition is something like: "If a patch of cells is completely surrounded by interpolation cells, the whole patch can be blanked".
 This is process is called ``flooding``.

 An ``orphan cell`` is a cell, that could not find a corresponding cell on a different mesh for interpolation purposes.